-- Behavior contract: An agreement between students and their teachers on how they should behave.
+- Behavior expectations contract: An agreement between students and their teachers on how they should behave.

-- Check-in and check-out (CICO) meetings: Students check-in at the beginning of the day to set goals for their conduct; at the end of the day, they meet with their assigned staff member to see if they achieved their goals for that day.
+- Check-in and check-out (CICO) meetings: Students check in at the beginning of the day to set goals for their conduct.
+At the end of the day, they meet with their assigned staff member to see if they have achieved their goals for that day.

 - Break passes: Give a student a “pass” that grants them permission to visit a safe space to cool down if they’re misbehaving.